-As of January 28, 2001, the Company had cash and cash equivalents of \$6.5 million, or a net decrease of \$3.1 million from \$9.6 million at October 29, 2000.
-This decrease was primarily due to: (a) cash used in operations of \$5.3 million; and (b) the purchase of \$2.3 million of property, plant and equipment; partially offset by net borrowings under the Company's lines of credit of \$4.8 million.
+As of July 29, 2001, Landec had cash and cash equivalents of \$5.5 million, a net decrease of \$4.1 million from \$9.6 million as of October 29, 2000.
+This decrease was primarily due to the net of: a) cash used in operations of \$6.6 million; b) the purchase of \$7.2 million of property, plant and equipment, partially offset by; c) borrowings net of repayments of \$8.3 million and; d) collections of notes receivable and advances of \$2.3 million.

-During the first quarter of fiscal year 2001, Landec purchased equipment to support the development of Apio's value-added products, and incurred building and laboratory improvement and equipment upgrade expenditures at Dock Resins and initiated implementation of a new ERP business system at Apio.
-These expenditures represented the majority of the \$2.3 million of property and equipment purchased during the first quarter of fiscal year 2001.
+During the first nine months of fiscal year 2001, Landec purchased equipment to support the development of Apio's value added products, and incurred building and laboratory improvement and equipment upgrade expenditures at Dock Resins and initiated implementation of a new ERP business system at Apio.
+These expenditures represented the majority of the \$7.2 million of property and equipment purchased during the first nine months of fiscal year 2001.